Ogee

 Escudo de Castilla y León

 Tierced per fess: 1 Sable, seven mullets Argent arranged as the Plough of Ursa Major; 2 Azure; 3 Sanguine, a demi-sun issuant from base Or.
+Crest: Upon a helm with a wreath Or and Sanguine, a raven proper.
+Mantling: Sanguine doubled Or.
 Motto: «Incipit Vita Nova» Or, over a scroll Sanguine doubled Or.

 Tierced per fess: 1 Sable, seven mullets Argent arranged as the Plough of Ursa Major; 2 Azure; 3 Sanguine, a demi-sun issuant from base Or.
+Crest: Upon a helm with a wreath Or and Sanguine, a raven proper.
+Mantling: Sanguine doubled Or.
 Motto: «Incipit Vita Nova» Or, over a scroll Sanguine doubled Or.

-Coat of arms interpreted by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a leather finishing.
+Coat of arms interpreted by me, highlighted with lights and shadows, outlined in Sable, with an ogee outer contour and with a leather finishing.

-Blazon keywords: Sable, Azure, Sanguine, Argent, Or, Seven, Five, One, Tierced per fess, Mullet, Plough of Ursa Major, Demi, Sun, Issuant from base, Motto and Scroll.
+Blazon keywords: Sable, Azure, Sanguine, Argent, Or, Seven, One, Tierced per fess, Mullet, Plough of Ursa Major, Demi, Sun, Issuant from base, Crest, Upon (wreath), Helm, Wreath, Raven, Proper, Mantling, Motto and Scroll.

 Style keywords: Outlined in sable, Illuminated, Ogee and Leather.